apache/kvrocks/docs/metadata-design.md

                      +---------------+
 ```

-we prepend the hash `key` and `version` before the hash field, the value of  `version`  was from the metdata.  for exmple, when request  `hget h1 f1` was  received,  kvrocks would fetch the metadata by hash key(here is `h1`) first, and concat the hash key, version, field as new key, then fetch the value with new key.
+we prepend the hash `key` and `version` before the hash field, the value of  `version`  was from the metadata.  for example, when the request `hget h1 f1` was received, kvrocks would fetch the metadata by hash key(here is `h1`) first, and concat the hash key, version, field as new key, then fetch the value with new key.

-***Question1:  why store version in metadata***
+***Question1:  why store version in the metadata***

 > we store the hash keys/values into single key-value, if the store millions of sub keys-values in one hash key . if user delete this key, the kvrocks must iterator millions of sub keys-values and delete, and it would cause performance problem.  with version we can fast delete the metadata and then recycle the others keys-values in compaction background threads. the cost is those tombstone key would take some disk stroage. you can regard the version as atomic increment number, but it's combined with timestamp.

-***Question2:  what can we do if the user key was conflicted with composed key?***
+***Question2:  what can we do if the user key was conflicted with the composed key?***

 > we store the metadata key and composed key in different  column families, so it wouldn't happend

 ## Set

-Redis set can be regared as hash with value of sub-key always be null, the metadata was same with the hash:
+Redis set can be regarded as a hash, with the value of sub-key always be null, the metadata was same with the hash:

 ```shell
         +----------+------------+-----------+-----------+